-A radio plugger – also known as radio PR or music publicist, is the middle-person between an artist and a radio station or presenter, with the aim of acquiring radio airplay for the artist’s music release.
-This airplay helps the artist (the client) build their social media presence, receive airplay royalties, find new fans, obtain downloads of their music, create CD and merchandise sales, bolster their Spotify streams and also enables the client to build valuable music industry contacts throughout the process.
+A radio plugger – also known as radio PR or music publicist, is the middle-person between an artist or record label/manager and a radio station or presenter, with the aim of acquiring radio airplay for the artist’s music release.
+This airplay helps the artist (the client) build their social media presence, receive airplay royalties, find new fans, obtain downloads of their music, create CD and merchandise sales, bolster their Spotify streams, and also enables the client to build valuable music industry contacts throughout the process.

 As well as radio airplay, the plugger/PR/publicist will be looking for interview and live session opportunities to try and get more exposure for the client.
 They may look at running CD giveaway competitions with particular shows or look at getting a “radio premiere” to build the buzz of the release.

 A radio plugger would try to get their client placed in rotation on radio station playlists, but as these are usually dominated by artists on major labels, usually their client would get what’s called “spot plays” or “free DJ spins”.
 There are hundreds of radio stations willing to play music from independent artists though.

 Press assets are gathered by the music publicist from the client.
 This would include things like the WAV of the track, the artwork, the biography, press quotes, social media links, lyrics to the song, press release, quote about the song, and press shots.

 Pluggin Baby uses Soundcloud, WeTransfer, Dropbox, and Haulix to distribute the music to radio contacts, and all these platforms need to be populated with all the information on the client that a radio station/presenter/producer needs.
 Once the song is ready to be “plugged”, hundreds of emails are sent out regarding the client’s release and recipients are invited to stream and/or download the single in order to play them on their show.